gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

             CONFIG
              Draft or paste in .tf content in the config text area.
 Variables will be presented as input fields during App provisioning, or auto-populated with matching values if contained in a selected TFVAR Secret file added to the Cypher service.
             TFVAR SECRET
              Select an existing tfvar secret file stored in |morpheus| Cypher service.
 This list is automatically filtered to show all Cypher entries which are currently stored at the "tfvar/*" Cypher mount point.
+Note that tfvars already set in any existing Terraform Cloud Profiles will already be available to your App and wouldn't need to be set here.
             VERSION
              Specify a version required by your Terraform App (optional).
 If specified, the given version will supersede the global Terraform version specified in |morpheus| global settings (|AdmSetPro|).
 "Terraform Runtime" must also be set to "auto" in global settings for |morpheus| to manage the Terraform version for you.
 When set to "manual", |morpheus| will use the Terraform version installed on the appliance box.
             OPTIONS